 The Planning tool featured a series of programs to help the operator plan and review command sequences for the Robotic Arm and the SSI camera.
 Targets for arm placements or camera pointing vectors designated in Viz could be transmitted to the actual flight software used by mission operators to create and uplink the final command sequences.
-The Planning tool featured:

-- an interactive kinematic simulation of the Robotic Arm (Virtual Robot[21]), - a representation of the cameras' field-of-view and an interactive simulation of camera images for any camera or robotic arm camera positions, - a simulation of SSI command sequences to be uplinked to the lander, and - modalities to designate targets for arm placement and camera pointing vector.
+The Planning tool featured: an interactive kinematic simulation of the Robotic Arm [Virtual Robot (Flückiger et al., 1998)], a representation of the cameras' field-of-view and an interactive simulation of camera images for any camera or robotic arm camea positions, a simulation of SSI command sequences to be uplinked to the lander, and modalities to designate targets for arm placement and camera pointing vector.